-The City will continue, and seek resources to expand, implementation of the Lead-Safe Homes Program to assist low- and moderate-income homeowners with lead paint identification and remediation, prioritizing resources for disadvantaged communities with high rates of asthma.
+The City will continue implementation of the Lead-Safe Homes Program to assist low- and moderate-income homeowners with lead paint identification and remediation, prioritizing resources for disadvantaged communities with high rates of asthma.
 The City will also continue to partner with the Alameda County Community Development Agency's Healthy Homes Department to provide education, lead-safety skills training, and on-site consultations for Oakland property owners and conduct lead poisoning prevention and asthma trigger interventions for Oakland residents.
-In accordance with Oakland's 2030 Equitable Climate Action Plan, the City will encourage the transition away from natural gas appliances, which has been proven to increase development of asthma in children by 24 percent and which increases risks of fire and explosions.
-The City will seek resources to integrate electrification, lead abatement, and home rehabilitation activities in order to maximize public health and housing security benefits for frontline Oaklanders.
-The City will also seek resources and inter-agency partnerships to monitor public health impacts of new programing and requirements.
+In accordance with Oakland's Equitable Climate Action Plan 2030, transition away from natural gas appliances, which has been proven to increase development of asthma in children by 24 percent.
+Responsible Party: Oakland Department of Housing and Community Development, Residential Lending Division Potential Funding Source: Community Development Block Grants and potentially other funding sources as available Timeline: Ongoing throughout the 2023-2031 period and beyond Objective: As funding becomes available, the City of Oakland will implement programs to reduce health hazards from lead and natural gas appliances.
+Action 2.1.3: Conduct proactive rental inspections.